 1) Accept that you're already pregnant with many ideas and books that the world needs

-2) Privately celebrate your creativity that is now taking tangible form
+2) Privately celebrate the creativity that's now forming

-3) Publicly celebrate a book pregancy when your self-esteem is grounded
+3) Publicly celebrate a pregnancy when your self-esteem is grounded

 4) Allow for the book writing process to be natural with an ancient rhythm and flow